+There was a time when Britannia accidentally ruled the world through commerce...
 Other European nations partook of the colonization of vulnerable lands with massive resources as well, tying the world together, for good or ill, and shaping the modern world as we know it.
 It was common for young men to begin their careers by … Continue reading Colony Exports

 "And, pray, what can be pleasanter to behold?
 Talk, indeed, of your pantomimes and gaudy shows; your processions and installations and coronations!
 Give me, for a beautiful sight, a neat and smart woman, heating her oven and setting in her bread!
 And, if the bustle does make the sign of labour glisten on her brow, … Continue reading Pleasant to Behold

-“In this work, the artist depicts the figure in such a way that most of his face is obscured, creating a sense of mystery.
+I have always liked this image.
+It speaks to me...
+From the description of the Walters Art Museum: "In this work, the artist depicts the figure in such a way that most of his face is obscured, creating a sense of mystery.
 Everything we know about the character of this man is expressed though his … Continue reading Present Mood, Introspective